JJWallis/myteam/README.md

 }
 ```

-I was really proud of the dynamic logic that I implemented for validating all the form inputs within this project.
-Having spent most of my time recently working within the React library, I found myself thinking in a more advanced manner when returning to vanilla JavaScript, especially in regards to using data structures and the methods they come with to perform logic in a more concise syntax.
+I was really proud of the dynamic logic implemented for validating all the form inputs within this project.
+Having spent most of my time recently working within React, I found myself thinking in a more advanced manner when returning to vanilla Typescript, especially in regards to using data structures and the methods they come with to perform logic in a more concise manner.

 ### Continued development